 Auto On / Auto Off

-- Most of us are familiar with plug-in timers: We have used them for years to program our lamps, either for security or convenience.
+Most of us are familiar with plug-in timers: We have used them for years to program our lamps, either for security or convenience.
 However, plug-in timers can also be used to control outdoor electronic mechanisms like landscape lighting, holiday lights, floodlights, and sprinkler systems.
 They are also great for controlling electronics, lamps, and appliances.
-Automatic plug-in timer switches are extremely versatile: They can be moved around inside and outside the house with ease, and this is the main difference you should consider when deciding what kind of timer you need.
+Automatic plug-in timer switches are extremely versatile, can be moved around inside and outside the house with ease, and even controlled wirelessly with smartphone enabled products.